 I grew up in Newton, Massachusetts, right outside of Boston.
-I am a double major in Economics and Political Science, and hope to attend law school 1-2 years after graduation.
-Outside of school and tutoring, I love to fence as part of the Penn Fencing Team (go Quakers!), follow politics and particularly presidential debates, and play pranks with my family and friends (so watch out come April Fool’s Day!).
+I graduated summa cum laude with bachelor degrees in Economics and Political Science, and hope to attend law school.
+Outside of school and tutoring, I love to bike and go rock climbing, follow politics and particularly presidential debates, and play pranks with my family and friends (so watch out come April Fool’s Day!).

 MY TEACHING EXPERIENCE